Viral club exits league to go all-in on 'Banana Ball'

-The Savannah Bananas, who became a national sensation with their irreverent style of baseball, are leaving the Coastal Plains League to focus full attention on their professional barnstorming team.
+The Savannah Bananas, who became a national sensation with their irreverent style of baseball, are leaving the Coastal Plain League to focus full attention on their professional barnstorming team.

 Owner Jesse Cole made the announcement in a YouTube video, saying "we'll be able to bring the Savannah Bananas to more people in Savannah and around the world."